robmcmullen/omnivore/README.rst

 ---------

 While producing the Player/Missile podcast, I have had many ideas about hacking code on the 8-bits like I used to as a kid.
-One of the tools I had was the Omnimon system monitor board by CDY Consulting, an add-on board for the Atari 800 that provided a ROM-resident monitor similiar to what was available by default on the Apple ][ series.
+One of the tools I had was the Omnimon system monitor board by CDY Consulting, an add-on board for the Atari 800 that provided a ROM-resident monitor similar to what was provided in the Apple ][+ hardware.
 In fact, I originally named this program Omnimon but felt that would be too confusing as there are people in the 8-bit community who still use the original Omnimon hardware.
 Using the prefix "Omni-" is my tribute to all the fun I had with the Omnimon hardware.

 How To Run Omnivore